 Today, millions of Americans use Facebook and a wide array of other social media platforms to keep in touch with friends, family and colleagues, as well as explore a wide range of content.
 However, many users do not use, or do not know about, privacy settings that are very important to protecting personal information.
 Posting information about vacations or being out of town may alert criminals to an empty home and lead to burglaries.
-To ensure your personal information isn't falling into the wrong hands, Consumer Reports recommends nine ways to protect your information:
+To ensure your personal information isn't falling into the wrong hands, Consumer Reports recommends nine ways to protect your

 - Think before typing. - 2.
-Regularly ask friends and family to check the status of your social media pages and to alert you about strange activity - 3.
-Set specific audiences for basic information like employment status or your residence. - Know what is not protected, such as profile pictures and your name. - Do not make all posts public. - 6.
-Turn off "tags" so you are not automatically recognized in friends' photos. - Block apps that request to use personal information or post on your behalf. - 8.
-Don't share posts with everyone, set specific people to view sensitive posts. - 9.
-If you think your information may be compromised, deactivate your account.
+Regularly ask friends and family to check the status of your social media pages and to alert you about strange activity. - 3.
+Set specific audiences for basic information like employment status - Know what is not protected, such as profile pictures and your name. - Do not make all posts public. - Turn off "tags" so you are not automatically recognized in friends' - Block apps that request to use personal information or post on your - 8.
+Don't share posts with everyone, set specific people to view - 9.
+If you think your information may be compromised, deactivate your tampered with or opened fraudulently.
+Speak to their security or fraud department to close the fraudulent